albertc9/RAVEL/README.md

 RAVEL will evolve from the fixed, qualified specialization flow into a general rate-aware FPGA inference generator.
-Plans for higher versions are merely tentative.
+Plans for higher versions are tentative.

-- **Aria 1.0** Continue improving the current P2 pair-parallel wide-stream profile, deterministic project lifecycle, verification, and tool compatibility.
+- **Aria 1.x** Continue improving the current P2 pair-parallel wide-stream profile, deterministic project lifecycle, verification, and tool compatibility.
   Aria remains a fixed specialization flow without design-space exploration.
 For this version, RAVEL's goal is simply to design an efficient converter for the trigger system in